taltole/Templates_Match/README.md

 # Templates_Match

 TMatch will look and match 2 templates, provided in library and measure the distance between them.
 This program was aimed and optimzed for low specs CPU.
-Using Basic computer vision
 (future plan will use robust NN based algorithm (using GPU)).

 ## Installation